ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 </BrowserRouter>;
 ```

-When we switch to the `Link` component, the React app no longer refreshes on load.
+This way, the React app no longer refreshes on load.

 ### Using Navlink to style active links